-In 2007, we were blessed when our onetime cantorial soloist Nonie Schuster Donato returned to lead our congregation in song.
+In 2007, cantorial soloist Nonie Schuster Donato returned for her second tenure at TBE (now B’ShERT) to lead our congregation in song.
 Nonie is an accomplished Baroque soloist who also conducts various children’s choruses, including P.S.
 193, The Gil Hodges School.

 Jacqueline Smith Memorial Rabbinic Intern

 The Jacqueline Smith Memorial Rabbinic Internship is faithfully supported by Scott Smith in honor of his mother Jacqueline Smith, a longtime member of TBE.